 There are plenty of traditions attached to anything wedding related and one of those that has stood the test of time is that proposing is a man’s job.
 Whether he has any more jobs to do after getting that one out of the way is another thing altogether, but it seems most men still want that responsibility themselves.

 In fact 65 per cent of men quizzed told us they would say ‘no’ if their girlfriend asked for their hand in marriage.
-But men clearly grow more accustomed to the idea the older they get though, with the number of men who would say yes rising among the older generations.

 What do men really think about women who do propose?